Smooklu/Torcord/README.md

 # Torcord
-A discord bot for displaying tor relay information.
+A discord bot for displaying Tor Relay Information.